 - Family counseling

-- Dual Diagnosis treatment and mental health services
+- Dual diagnosis treatment and mental health services

 Rehab may be either outpatient or residential, depending on the level of care desired, and both forms of treatment can be effective.
 Treatment for cocaine addiction may have several different components, and a comprehensive rehab program provides various successful tools for a long-lasting recovery.

-Sides Effects of Use
+Sides Effects of Cocaine Abuse

-The sudden removal of cocaine from the bloodstream may lead to some physical symptoms, such as abdominal cramps, muscle aches, nausea and/or vomiting, extreme fatigue, lethargy, and intense drug cravings.
 Due to its stimulant nature, cocaine withdrawal may include even more heightened emotional side effects, like agitation, anxiety, outbursts of anger, aggression or violence, severe depression, lack of motivation, inability to feel pleasure or emotional numbness, and paranoia.
+While stimulant drug withdrawal is rarely life-threatening, drug cravings and the emotional side effects may be intense, leading to suicidal thoughts or actions.

-Therapy sessions for both programs will likely include both group settings as well as individual sessions.
+Psychotherapy sessions for both programs will likely include both group settings and individual sessions.
 Therapy provides educational opportunities and teaches new and healthy ways to manage drug cravings and the potential life stressors that may trigger those cravings.

-Cognitive Behavioral Therapy, or CBT, examines the relationship between thoughts, behaviors and actions, and then addresses ways to modify them in a positive manner.
+Cognitive-behavioral therapy (CBT) examines the relationship between thoughts, behaviors, and actions—and then addresses ways to modify them in a positive manner.
 Another technique often used during cocaine rehab is motivational interviewing (MI) or contingency management, which offers vouchers and prizes for clean urine samples or drug tests.
+Lack of motivation can be a side effect of cocaine addiction and withdrawal, and MI can motivate someone to remain abstinent.

 Dual Diagnosis